 If you're setting up a subdomain (such as www.somecompany.co.uk or blah.contoso.com), you must configure a CNAME record and point the record to landing.phishingbox.com.
-If you're trying to configure a root domain (such as somecompany.org.uk or comecompany.net), you will need create an A record and point it to 18.104.22.168 (the IP address of the Portal landing page server).
+If you're trying to configure a root domain (such as somecompany.org.uk or comecompany.net), you will need create an A record and point it to 18.104.22.168 (this will auto generate SSL).

 To send mail using your custom domain, you will need a TXT record that looks like this:

 Note: If you are configuring a subdomain, you will need to use an A record instead of a CNAME record, as subdomains cannot have both TXT records and CNAME records.

 Once the CNAME record or A record has been created, the SPF record has been created, and DNS has had time to propagate the updates, it may be used as a custom domain within PhishingBox.